-At Abingdon we are an inclusive community that aims to support and welcome pupils with medical conditions.
-We aim to provide all pupils with all medical conditions the same opportunities as others at school.
+This school is an inclusive community that aims to support and welcome pupils with medical conditions.

+- This school aims to provide all pupils' with a medical condition the same opportunities as others at school/ early years settings.

 We will help to ensure children can: